wzacs1/BioinfWorkshop/Workthroughs/Part3-2_IntroRStudio.md

 ```r
 library(tximport)
 ```
-- We will 2 other packages for differential expression analysis.
+- We will use 2 other packages for differential expression analysis.
 Let's install them both by providing a list to the BiocManager.
   - Use `c()` to construct a vector or list of values.
+  - List values are separated by commas, spaces are not required but help readability.
 ```r
 c("DESeq2", "swish")
 str(c("DESeq2", "swish"))